nembrinj/protofablab/2025/projects/Group103/README.md

 To iniate any navigation towards a LED, one must first be detected.
 We assume that our robot has no further information about the location of the LEDs, which would otherwise be unreasonable.
 Detection is thus based on the robot searching the room with its camera for any LEDs.
 This demandes two different phases of operation:

 - A scanning phase in which the robot actively searches for LEDs
-- and a collection phase in which at least one LED has been found and thus, our Turtelbot3 moves to collect it.
+- and a collection phase in which at least one LED has been found and thus, our Turtlebot3 moves to collect it.

 #### Scanning Phase

 In the scanning phase, we want to move our robot around as much as possible, to find any LEDs.
 This means, we need collision avoidance, to avoid letting our robot meet a wall or such.
-Here, we didn't want to overcomplicate things and build upon the `ca_controller.py` we could build ourselves in the respective exercise.
+Here, we didn't want to overcomplicate things and build upon the `ca_controller.py` we built ourselves in the respective exercise.

 To cover as many viewpoints of our stagelike room, we made the robot scan in two interchanges mode: straight and circular.
 In the circular mode, we decide upon turning narrowly and strongly into one direction: left or right.
 We decide upon which direction, by checking, in which the distance to any possible obstacles is the furthest; thus, offering the lesser chance of interupting the movement, to avoid a collision.